gluster/gcs/deploy/README.md

 ### External kube cluster

-To use the deploy-gcs.yml playbook on an externally setup kubernetes cluster, requires a custom inventory file.
+To use the deploy-gcs.yml playbook on an external setup kubernetes cluster, requires a custom inventory file.
 An example of this custom inventory is in `examples/inventory-gcs-only.example`

 Please read up the [ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) documentation to learn about the ansible inventory file format.